Information technology audit: Purpose

 These three requirements should be emphasized in every industry and every organization with an IT environment but each requirements and controls to support them will vary.

-Types of IT audits
+Classification of IT audits

 Various authorities have created differing taxonomies to distinguish the various types of IT audits.
 Goodman & Lawless state that there are three specific systematic approaches to carry out an IT audit: